-Kellenberger–White’s challenge was to design graphics for an exhibition largely based around unrealised projects: six ‘phantom’ buildings formed the core of the exhibition.
+Our challenge was to design graphics for an exhibition based largely around unrealised projects: six ‘phantom’ buildings formed the core of the exhibition.

 We drew an illustration to visualise each building.
-The resulting series of icons, combined with the font Apax – a Constructivist-inspired typeface with a contemporary twist – comprised the graphic language of the exhibition.
-We used the illustrations in various ways throughout, scaling one up to occupy a ten-metre-long wall.
+The resulting series of icons, combined with the font Apax – a Constructivist-inspired typeface with a contemporary twist – comprised the exhibition’s graphic language.
+We used the illustrations in many ways, scaling one up to occupy a ten-metre-long wall.

-The ascending spiral being an accepted motif of utopian progress during the Soviet era, a large black spiralling wall formed the chief display structure of the exhibition.
-This lead the visitor on a pathway along which they encountered each of the six phantom buildings.
-We supplemented these with an information system and posters which the visitor encountered as if on a city street.
+A large black spiralling wall – a motif of utopian progress during the Soviet era – formed the exhibition’s chief display structure.
+For this we designed an information system as well as posters, which the visitor encountered as if on a city street.
 Text panels included exhibition text, the building illustration, a map indicating the building’s imagined location in Moscow and a biography of the building’s architect.

-Kellenberger–White also created feature walls as theatrical backdrops for the chiefly black exhibition environment: one, a Prussian Blue gradient referred to the backgrounds of the detailed coloured architectural drawings produced by the Vesnin brothers, displayed elsewhere in the exhibition on an upstanding lightbox; we also worked with a marble merchant in London to create a trompe l’oeil wall of red marble evoking the monumentality of Lenin’s mausoleum, the only realised building in the exhibition.
+We also created feature walls as theatrical backdrops for the chiefly black exhibition environment.
+For example, a Prussian Blue gradient referred to the backgrounds of the detailed coloured architectural drawings produced by the Vesnin brothers, which were also included in the exhibition.
+We also worked with a marble merchant in London to create a trompe l’oeil wall of red marble, evoking the monumentality of Lenin’s mausoleum, the only realised building in the exhibition.

 Curator: Eszter Steierhoffer